Brian James Smith reviews The Hook and The Eye – a Felix Leiter adventure by Raymond Benson

 The Hook and the Eye is a mystery, a romance, a spy story, a road trip tale and a postcard of a lost Americana.
 It is also Raymond Benson at his very best.

-The Hook and The Eye - Episode One review
+Review of The Hook and The Eye written by Raymond Benson

 From the off I was hooked!
 No pun intended.
 The opening line is a doozy.